 Navigate through plumes of incense toward any of Taipei’s grand temples, all free to enter and unique in their ways of worship.
 Out of the best Taoist, Buddhist, and Confucian temples in town, Longshan Temple is one of the oldest, a colorful fixture in downtown Wanhua devoted to Guanyin, the Goddess of Mercy.
 Across the city, Ciyou Temple in Songshan venerates the Chinese sea goddess, Matsu.

 9. Spend a day at the beach

 Taipei hosts a halo of beaches around its northern edge, providing a fun – and free – day out for all who want one.
 The pristine sands of Qianshawan and Baishawan are close to Tamsui and accessible on the Taipei MRT; otherwise, a train or bus east from Taipei Main Station will get you to Fulong Beach in less than an hour.

-If you’re visiting more for action than relaxing, perhaps snorkeling and cliff jumping on the rugged northeast coast at Longdong is for you, or maybe surfing at Wai’ao Beach in Yilan – the best surfing spot near Taipei, Wai’ao is a lively stretch of black sand backed by Drifter’s Beach Bar, open for après-surf, live music and stone-fired pizza.
+If you’re visiting more for action than relaxing, perhaps snorkeling and cliff jumping on the rugged northeast coast at Longdong is for you, or maybe surfing at Wai’ao Beach in Yilan.
+The best surfing spot near Taipei, Wai’ao is a lively stretch of black sand backed by Drifter’s Pizza Pub, open for après-surf, live music, and stone-fired pizza.